woss/fork-flyimg/docs/rate-limiting.md

 2. **Monitor rate limit headers:** Clients can use the rate limit headers to implement backoff strategies

-3. **Use file storage for production:** In-memory storage is fine for single-instance deployments, but file storage is more reliable for production
+3. **Use Redis storage for production:** In-memory storage is fine for single-instance deployments, but Redis storage is recommended for production and multi-instance deployments

 4. **Set appropriate limits:** Balance between protecting your service and allowing legitimate traffic
    - Per-minute: For burst protection